 - Rub your hands together.
 Make sure to rub between fingers, under your nails, and the backs of your hands.

 - Rub until your hands are dry.

 When to Perform Hand Hygiene

-Artificial nails* can hide dangerous bacteria and should be avoided, especially if you are doing dressing changes or caring for a child who has lowered immunity, a central IV line, or a feeding tube.
-It’s best to use clear polish on natural nails or leave them unpolished.
+Artificial (fake) nails can hide dangerous bacteria.
+Do not wear them, especially if you are doing dressing changes or caring for a child who has lowered immunity, a central IV (CVC) line, or a feeding tube.